-A statement that uses the term "pledge" or "commit" must be measurable, to satisfy the "measurability rule" above.
-It is not always necessary for a commitment to be numerically or quantitatively measurable (although quantitativeness is generally sufficient to ensure the "measurability test" under specificity or precision is satisfied).
-Non-quantitative statements such as the following should be classified as a commitment:
+A statement that uses the term "pledge" or "commit" must be measurable.
+It is not always necessary for a commitment to be numerically or quantitatively measurable (although quantitativeness is generally sufficient to ensure the measurability test under specificity or precision is satisfied).
+Non-quantitative statements such as those described below should be classified as a commitment: